open-contracting/standard/standard/docs/en/privacy-notice.md

 We do not use this data to personally identify individuals, but it is possible that it could be used to do so, particularly if combined with other datasets.

-You can opt out of this processing: If you have set your web browser to "I do not want to be tracked" (DoNotTrack is enabled) then Matomo will not track your visit.

 Data processors: Google Analytics, Open Data Services Co-operative Limited

 The data controller (Open Contracting Partnership) is based in the USA.